Gabeperson/mineshare/README.md

 ## Public server

-The public server at `mineshare.dev` is a pretty weak server.
+The public server at `mineshare.dev` is a pretty weak server located in US-WEST.
 It may go down if people are using it too much.
-Unfortunately I do not have enough funds for a good one, so this is something you will have to accept if you wish to use the public server.
+Unfortunately I do not have enough funds for a good one, nor to host multiple in multiple regions, so you may get bad pings or multiple disconnects if you wish to use the public server.

 ## Self hosting the server